Stock options: NQSOs and ISOs

 ISOs

-Cost basis and tax forms
+Cost basis and tax forms¹

 When filing your taxes, it's important to be mindful of the cost basis you report.
 Cost basis is the original purchase price you paid for shares (plus commissions, fees, and any transaction costs), but note that stock options are treated differently.
 In addition to the purchase price, the cost basis on NQSOs needs to be adjusted to include the spread.
 If you exercised your ISOs, you may need to keep track of more than one cost basis: one for ordinary income and another for AMT.

 Using the correct cost basis ensures that you file correctly and aren't taxed more than the required amount.
-Refer to this cost basis sheet to help you determine the cost basis on your stock plan transactions so you can file your taxes accurately.

 Common questions about stock options